Ridesharing Driver

 Once you’re out of the store, navigate to the customer and drop off the order according to the drop-off instructions.

-Remember that you will only be able to receive shop and deliver orders if you have an active red card, so if you don’t, order a new one in the Dasher app.
+Remember that you can only receive shop and deliver orders if you have an active red card, so if you don’t, order a new one in the Dasher app.

 If all goes well, you will be able to pick out exactly what the customer wants.
 But often, an item will be out of stock and you may have to pick a replacement item.

 Replacements are one of the more challenging parts of being a shopper.
-It’s one of the biggest points of friction, causing slowdowns, miscommunications, and potentially upset customers.
+It’s one of the biggest friction points, causing slowdowns, miscommunications, and potentially upset customers.

-If the customer has selected a specific replacement and you can find it, it’s not too hard to scan the replacement into the app.
-Though some shoppers report issues with scanning replacements.
+If the customer has selected a specific replacement and you can find it, scanning the replacement into the app is not too hard.
+However, some shoppers report issues with scanning replacements.

-But if the customer is accepting replacements but hasn’t picked a specific one, it’s up to you to find a good replacement and and communicate with the customer.
+But if the customer wants replacements but hasn’t picked a specific one, it’s up to you to find a good replacement and communicate with the customer.

-Customers are expecting a seamless experience, and may not be expecting a text or a call.
-So you may get no response.
-In that case, you might want to either use your best judgement to replace the item, or refund it.
+Customers expect a seamless experience and may not be prepared to respond to a text or a call.
+If you don’t get a response, use your best judgement to either replace or refund the item.

 How Dashers feel about doing replacements